pForest: In-Network Inference with Random Forests: Compiling random forests to the data plane

+where $t_{max}$ and $t_{min}$ are the maximum and minimum thresholds with which the feature is compared\footnote{Generally, one needs $\lfloor{\log_2{v}}\rfloor + 1$ bits to encode a value $v \in \mathbb{N}$.
+For a successful comparison with $t_{max}$, we must provide one bit more than used by $t_{max}$.
+Thus, the maximum encoded value is $2 \cdot t_{max}$, in \textit{units of} the smallest stored value: analogously, $\frac{1}{2} \cdot t_{min}$, further decreased with the given precision parameter $a$.}.
+Accordingly, the amount of bits by which the feature in P4 needs to be shifted is

-For counter features holds $a = 1$ and $t_{min}=1$ because they are integers and need to be able to count from $1$.
-If several random forests use the same features, the maximum and minimum thresholds are computed over all of them.
+For counter features it holds that $a = 1$ and $t_{min}=1$ because they are integers and need to be able to count from $1$.
+If several $\RF s$ use the same features, the maximum and minimum thresholds are computed over all of them.

 \emph{Example:} If $\RF_3$ and $\RF_5$ (and no other $\RF s$ in $\classifier$) use the average of the packet length as a feature, \system looks for the overall maximum and minimum threshold $t_{max}$ and $t_{min}$ that could be applied to this feature in $\RF_3$ and $\RF_5$, as an example $1234.5$ and $67.8$.
 If the comparison accuracy is $0.01$, the resulting number of bits is $\left \lfloor{\log_2{\frac{2 \cdot 1234.5} {67.8 \cdot 0.5 \cdot 0.01}}}\right \rfloor + 1 = 13$.